BLUE & GRAY MINIATURE AIRCRAFT SQUADRON

 5. VOTING: Each duly elected director shall be entitled to one vote on any matter under consideration by the Board of Directors.

 The officers of the Club shall be senior members in good standing.
 These officers shall consist of a President, Vice-President, Secretary, and Treasurer, and such other officers as the Board of Directors consider necessary or desirable to conduct the business of the club.
 The Board of Directors shall determine the procedures for the election or appointment of officers.
-However, the President, Vice President, Secretary, and Treasurer shall be elected by the majority vote of the club members present.
+However, the President, Vice President and Secretary shall be elected by the majority vote of the club members present.

 PRESIDENT: The President shall be the Chief Executive Officer of the club.
 He/She shall be responsible to the Board of Directors for the enforcement of all of the provisions of the Constitution, By-Laws, and other officially promulgated rules, regulations, directives, and guidelines of the club and for fostering the purposes and objectives of the club.
 He/She shall conduct the day-to-day business of the club subject to the advice, control, and approval of the Board of Directors, and shall perform such other duties relating to the operation of the club as directed by the Board of Directors.